 For Faculty

 Videos created in Kaltura are automatically captioned using automatic speech recognition which provides 70-95% accuracy.
-It is important, however, for instructors to review and edit captions for accuracy.
-If you are planning to use Kaltura in your courses, read more about Kaltura and accessibility and add this information to syllabi or sites as needed.
+It is important, however, for instructors to review and edit captions for accuracy in videos used as course content.

 Kaltura Mediaspace

-Our Kaltura Mediaspace provides a location to view and share Kaltura video content outside of myCourses.
+Our Kaltura Mediaspace provides a location to view and share Kaltura video content outside of Canvas.

 *(Mac users will also need to allow screen recording)